It seems in the last couple of weeks I have gone from being a Wholesome Cook to a sugar obsessed, baking

 Nigella’s cupcakes and the perfect cupcake frosting

-This recipe is great for kids to make on their own or with a little assistance from grown ups - click to download the PDF for kids’ cupcake and a simple icing recipe.
+This recipe is great for kids to make on their own or with a little assistance from grown-ups.

 - 125g self-raising flour

 - 125g unsalted butter, softened (we used dairy free margarine)

 - 2 tbsp milk